j2store/docs/content/docs/payment-methods/authorize-net-plugin.md

 **To regenerate the transaction key :**

-1. Log into your Merchant Interface at  <link-text url="https://account.authorize.net¨" target = "_blank¨" rel = "noopener¨"> click here </link-text>
+1. Log into your Merchant Interface at  <link-text url="https://account.authorize.net" target = "_blank" rel = "noopener"> click here </link-text>
 2. Click Account from the main toolbar.
 3. Click Settings in the main left-side menu.
 4. Click API Credentials & Keys.